-Weekly on Tuesday between 2pm and 4.30pm with the health visitor - please book an appointment.
+Monthly on first Tuesday between 2pm and 4.30pm with the health visitor - please book an appointment.
 The purpose of the clinic is to answer queries, have your baby immunised or weighed and to give advice to parents about any problems.
 If you would like to come at a different time please phone the surgery number and ask to speak to the health visitor to arrange a mutually convenient time.

 Regular consultations are also available with a doctor, please telephone for an appointment.